FrostCoreAlt/linuxdoom-plus/README.md

 Game crashes when trying to quit multiple times

 ENDOOM is broken

+STILL 11025Hz, even with the new sound code
 # Screenshots
 ![DOOM II Main Menu on LinuxDoom+](scrshot.png)
 ![DOOM II Demo playing on LinuxDoom+](scrshot2.png)